Q: What is the purpose of the Welcome Here Project?

 - Create positive change in your local community

-- Celebrate LGBTIQ+ Diversity (Diversity Days)
+- Celebrate LGBTIQ+ Diversity (see LGBTIQ Diversity Days Project)

 We also require members to display the Welcome Here member sticker and charter publicly and/or online.